-Results: We found that OHCA finances their DSH program through appropriations from legislature and intragovernmental transfers between state agencies.
-The State does not utilize intergovernmental transfers.
+Results: We found that OHCA finances their DSH program through appropriations from the legislature and intragovernmental transfers between state agencies.
+The State does not utilize intergovernmental transfers from any of the hospitals.

-We verified with the State if any redistribution or recovery has been made and if so, we obtained documentation from the State that the redistribution or recovery was made based on the results of the hospital verification procedures.
+We verified with the OHCA if any redistribution or recovery has been made and if so, we obtained documentation from the OHCA that the redistribution or recovery was made based on the results of the hospital verification procedures.

-Results: We found that as part of the verification procedures, a recovery from a non-qualifying hospital did occur and an appropriate redistribution was made.
+Results: We found that as part of our verification procedures, OHCA recovered DSH payments from eight hospitals that were initially paid in excess of hospital-specific limits and a redistribution was made.

-We verified that the State has updated the DSH Reporting Schedule (DRS) to include DSH payments made by out-of-state Medicaid agencies.
+We verified that OHCA has updated the DSH Reporting Schedule (DRS) to include DSH payments made by out-of-state Medicaid agencies.

-Results: We found that for MSP rate year 2006, the State did not utilize a DRS that identified or maintained the payments made by out-of-state Medicaid Agencies.
+Results: We found that for MSP rate year 2007, the State did not utilize a DRS that identified or maintained the payments made by out-of-state Medicaid Agencies.